-On March 15, 2019, the NPC promulgated the Foreign Investment Law, which took effect on January 1, 2020 and replaced three existing laws regulating foreign investment in China, namely, the PRC Equity Joint Venture Law, the PRC Cooperative Joint VentureLaw and the Wholly Foreign-owned Enterprise Law, together with their implementation rules and ancillary regulations.
+On March 15, 2019, the National People's Congress ("NPC") promulgated the Foreign Investment Law, which took effect on January 1, 2020, and replaced three existing laws regulating foreign investment in China, namely, the PRC Equity Joint Venture Law, the PRC Cooperative Joint Venture Law and the Wholly Foreign-owned Enterprise Law, together with their implementation rules and ancillary regulations.
 The Foreign Investment Law grants foreign invested entities the same treatment as PRC domestic entities, except for those foreign invested entities that operate in industries deemed to be either "restricted" or "prohibited" in the "negative list" published by the State Council.
-Sen Lang is a BVI company and the PRC Subsidiary is currently considered to be a foreign invested entity.
+Sen Lang BVI is a BVI company, and the PRC Subsidiary is currently considered to be a foreign invested entity.

-The latest version of the "negative list," namely, the Special Management Measures (Negative List) for the Access of Foreign Investment (2019), which became effective on July 30, 2019, provides that foreign investment is prohibited in the development and application of genetic diagnosis and treatment technology.
-However, the PRC laws do not clarify the meaning of "development and application of genetic diagnosis and treatment technology" and do not explain whether transactions involving a VIE Structure should be considered as "investment" in the context of the prohibition of foreign investment.
+The latest version of the "negative list," namely, the Special Management Measures (Negative List) for the Access of Foreign Investment (2020), which became effective on July 23, 2020, provides that foreign investment is prohibited in the development and application of human stem cells, genetic diagnosis, and treatment technology.
+However, the PRC laws do not clarify the meaning of "development and application of human stem cells, genetic diagnosis and treatment technology" and do not explain whether transactions involving a VIE Structure should be considered as "investment" in the context of the prohibition of foreign investment.
 SenlangBio's main business is conducting R&D and clinical transformation of immunotherapy cell therapy, which involves modifying the patient's T-Cells genetically.
 Despite the foregoing lack of clarity, the applicable rules could be interpreted in a way unfavorable to the business of SenlangBio.
-First, in the context of law enforcement, if the competent PRC authorities and courts interpret "development and application of genetic diagnosis and treatment technology" broadly, the modification of T-Cells genetically could be considered as falling into the prohibited foreign investment category.
-Second, the newly implemented foreign investment law of China includes a catch-all definition of "foreign investment" that covers any other types of investment into China besides those listed in the law, which is generally believed as a strategy to leave room for the implementation of rules to address the VIE Structure.
-Therefore, the VIE Structure could be considered a violation of the applicable PRC laws.
+In the context of law enforcement, if the competent PRC authorities and courts interpret "development and application of human stem cells, genetic diagnosis and treatment technology" broadly, the modification of T-Cells genetically could be considered as falling into the prohibited foreign investment category.

-There can be no assurance that the PRC government will ultimately take a view that is not contrary to Avalon and SenlangBio's view that the parties are complying with PRC law.
-If SenlangBio's CAR-T cell therapies or other technologies that are being researched and developed are deemed by relevant PRC regulatory agencies as falling into the category of "genetic diagnosis and treatment technology," SenlangBio would be prohibited from engaging in the research or development of such technologies.
-In that event, Avalon and the Sen Lang Beneficial Shareholders would have to restructure Avalon's control over SenlangBio.
+If SenlangBio's CAR-T cell therapies or other technologies that are being researched and developed are deemed by relevant PRC regulatory agencies as falling into the category of "human stem cells, genetic diagnosis and treatment technology," SenlangBio would be prohibited from engaging in the research or development of such technologies.
+In that event, Avalon and the Sen Lang BVI Beneficial Shareholders would have to restructure Avalon's control over SenlangBio.
 SenlangBio may also have to forfeit its income derived from the research and development of such technologies.
-Any of these occurrences may harm Avalon's and SenlangBio's business, prospects, financial condition and results of operations significantly.
+Any of these occurrences may harm Avalon's and SenlangBio's business, prospects, financial condition, and results of operations significantly.